Garrett Johnston's trial hears from first witness to fatal Saint John encounter | CBC News

 The group then moves off screen in the same direction as Baker had gone.

-Hughes's testimony was interrupted by the morning break and then the prolonged break for the application.
+Hughes's testimony was interrupted by the morning break and then by the prolonged break for the application.

+Earlier in the morning, the jury heard from Connor Smith, who was also at Club Blush on Oct.
+26, 2019.
+He said he was at the bar alone, but spoke with several people he knew, including Johnston and his friend Nick Dobson, whose father is a bartender at Club Blush.

+Smith said he was outside waiting for a cab after closing time and had some conversation with a couple of Johnston's friends — all of that is shown on a video recording that was replayed for the jury.